inadarei/justgo-microservice/README.md

     > make logs
     ```

-    If you see `Application starting up...` as the last entry in the log
+    If you see `Starting microservice on internal port` as the last entry in
-    things should be A-OK.
+    the log things should be A-OK.
+However, the port indicated there is
+    internal to the Docker container and not a port you can test the service
+    at.
+You need to run `make ps` to detect the external port (see below).

 4. Find the port the server attached to by running: